DotranDon/PDABC-CEC2022/README.md

 **“Probability-Dimension Artificial Bee Colony Algorithm for Engineering-Oriented Numerical Optimization”**

 The repository is intended to support reproducibility and reviewer inspection.
-It contains the author-developed implementation of the proposed Probability-Dimension Artificial Bee Colony (PDABC) algorithm, the canonical ABC baseline, and scripts/results related to the experiments performed by the authors.
+It contains the author-developed implementation of the proposed Probability-Dimension Artificial Bee Colony (PDABC) algorithm, the canonical ABC baseline, and supporting scripts used for score calculation, statistical testing, and computational complexity analysis.

 ## Overview